MaxHeadroom68/ED-Sell1/README.md

 minLogLevel=0				; 0 - debug (logs ~15 lines per sale);  1 - important stuff and a summary at the end
-logfileopenmode=w			; a - append to today's logfile;  w - clear out log file before each run optionExitGameAtEnd=0		; 1 - show a checkbox on the GUI; click it to exit the game when this load is done maxTonsToSell=0				; if >0, will end the batch at this many tons notifyProgram=""			; a string to be Run() when we're done selling
+logfileopenmode=w			; a - append to today's logfile;  w - clear out log file before each run optionExitGameAtEnd=0		; 1 - show a checkbox on the GUI; click it to exit the game when this load is done muteBeeps=0					; 1 - no bleep bloops.
+(I don't blame you, the sound API in AHK is not great) maxTonsToSell=0				; if >0, will end the batch at this many tons notifyProgram=""			; a string to be Run() when we're done selling
 ```